Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## Backend tasks

 * Build API that serves all timesheets for a given worker
-* Build API that serves tasks defined in Umbraco
 * Build API and BE service that can provide a PDF for download of the week the worker has browsed to in the calendar

 ## Umbraco